BDX-town/Mangane/README.md

 Akkoma recently changed their Content Security Policy (Content-Secutiry-Policy HTTP response header) to make it more strict.
 If you notice any issue with your UI style configuration, please update your HTTP server configuration to override Akkoma's CSP header so the `style-src` section is set to `'self' 'unsafe-inline';`

-Here is a example configuration for nginx:
+Here is an example configuration for nginx:
 ```
 # add style-src for mangane
 proxy_hide_header Content-Security-Policy;